AI Dungeon Guidebook

 What are Scenarios?

 Scenarios are templates players can use to start a new Adventure from.
+All Scenarios start off as unpublished Drafts, but can be published at any time for all players to see.

 Clicking the Play button on a Scenario will start a new Adventure with all of the Plot Essentials, Story Cards and other settings transferred over, and the Prompt used as the first Action, giving the new Adventure a starting point.